PluralKit/infra/docs/new-server-setup.md

 ## Compute server

-todo: abstract out compute server stuff

-Add `nixosModules/compute.nix` to imports in the new server's configuration and rebuild.
+Add `nixosModules/worker.nix` to imports in the new server's configuration and rebuild.

 Choose an unused subnet for container IPs (172.17.xxx.0/24).
+\nSet it as `pkWorkerSubnet` in the config, and add a tailscale route for it: `tailscale set --advertise-routes <subnet>`.
+\nApprove the route in the Tailscale dashboard.

 Set the server to eligible in Nomad, and you're done.